focal2020/FOCAL/README.md

 ﻿
 # Introduction

+This repository is for a paper under submission.

 FOCAL (Sa**f**er Br**o**wsing with Priva**c**y Enh**a**nced B**l**acklisting) is an integrated open-sourced Privacy-enhanced Safe Browsing platform.
 It enables a Safe Browsing proxy server by leveraging Intel SGX and users can proactively select blacklists.

 For demonstration purpose, we have provided the following instructions to set up docker-enabled server-side service.